microsoft/fast/sites/website/src/docs/community/engineering-process/issue-management.md

 - Make it easy to make triage decisions for each issue filed in this repository
 - Be able to easily prioritize issues
-- Set proper expectations with customers regarding how issues are going to be handled
+- Set proper expectations with the community regarding how issues are going to be handled

 ## Triage Process Details